ULY12EAW - Air conditioner SHARP - Free user manual and instructions

 - Do not repair or refit the air conditioner by yourself.

-- If operate the air conditioner under abnormal condition, it may cause malfunction, electric shock or fire hazard.
+- If you operate the air conditioner under abnormal conditions, it may cause malfunction, electric shock, or fire hazard.

 Installation Precautions